Contributing to the development of chemistry and chemical engineering in Member States, with special emphasis on chemical safety

 To facilitate national implementation of the Convention related to the chemical industry.

 To offer training in areas related to chemistry and chemical engineering to personnel from industry, universities, and the government.

 To facilitate trade in these areas through adoption of good practices in chemical industry.

-- Week 9: Presentations of industrial assignments, research projects, and a final programme review at OPCW Headquarters.
+- Final segment: Presentations of industrial assignments, research projects, and a final programme review.
+This segment takes place at OPCW Headquarters in The Hague.

 Funding covers costs related to travel, accommodation, meals, course fees, and medical and travel insurance for all participants for the duration of the course.

 Associate Programme NewsMore News